blip-cmd/rn-assignment5-11357610/README.md

 ## How the TransactionData.js Was Built and Why?

 The `TransactionData.js` file was created to store mock data for transactions.
 This data includes the transaction id, name, category, type (positive or negative), amount, and an icon source.
-It is used in the `HomeScreen` component to display a list of transactions.
+It is used in the `HomeScreen` component to display a list of transactions with the help of a Flatlist and a map function.

 Key Components:
 - A list of transaction objects with relevant details.